austenknu/GTMDeepDiver/README.md

 # GTM Deep Diver

-A SaaS tool that guides sales and research agents through systematic company deep-dives, transforming public evidence into pain-point maps and quantified ROI business cases with persona-aware outreach assets.
+A new tool that guides sales strategy and research agents through systematic company deep-dives, transforming public evidence into pain-point maps and quantified ROI business cases with persona-aware outreach assets.

 ## 🎯 Overview